Assessing affordability and housing tenures

 Ownership is under the terms of a lease by which a lessee may acquire a share or shares of the equity from the registered provider who retains the remainder and may charge a rent.
-To apply for shared ownership, register with Help to Buy Midlands.
+To apply for shared ownership, register with the government's Shared Ownership Scheme.

 Discounted market sales housing

 This is housing that is at least 20 percent below local market value.
 Eligibility is determined with regards to local incomes and local house prices.
 It should include provisions to remain at a discount for future eligible households.

 This is housing that is sold at a discount of at least 30 percent below local market level.
 In Herefordshire any discount should be sufficient to meet local housing needs.
 Eligibility is determined with regard to local incomes and local house prices.
 It should include provisions to remain at a discount for future eligible households.